ericdennis7/api.quotablefaith.com/README.md

 - **Control Over Results:** You can limit how many quotes you get back.
 - **Helpful Details:** Each quote includes the author, number of likes, and topics.

-This API is useful for developers building apps, websites, or tools that want to include inspiring Bible quotes.
+This API is useful for developers building apps, websites, or tools that want to include inspiring Christian quotes.

 Check out the endpoints below to learn how to use it.